 You can’t really count on Uber in Italy, so for taxis download the app MyTaxi.

-If you are staying in the center of Rome, I recommend walking everywhere.
+If you are staying in the center of Rome, I recommend walking everywhere during your week in Rome.
 In any case, the metro and bus system is quite efficient, despite some mishaps.
-You can get a Rome public transportation pass which is valid for 72 hours here.
-It may seem pricey but keep in mind it also includes transfer from Ciampino airport.

 TIP: Do not ride horse pulled carriages.
 It’s one of the least responsible things to do and remember that those horses suffer for the sake to entertain tourists.